 Skip to main content

-via BitNinja Reliable Autoupdate
+via BitNinja RAU

 As of the release of BitNinja 3.10.23, we introduced the BitNinja Reliable Autoupdate package, which checks for a BitNinja Agent update every 6 hours.